awsdocs/amazon-comprehend-developer-guide/doc_source/guidelines-and-limits.md

 ## Asynchronous Operations<a name="limits-asynchronous"></a>

-Asynchronous batch jobs are run with the [ StartDominantLanguageDetectionJob ](API_StartDominantLanguageDetectionJob.md), [ StartEntitiesDetectionJob ](API_StartEntitiesDetectionJob.md), [ StartKeyPhrasesDetectionJob ](API_StartKeyPhrasesDetectionJob.md), [ StartPiiEntitiesDetectionJob ](API_StartPiiEntitiesDetectionJob.md), and [ StartSentimentDetectionJob ](API_StartSentimentDetectionJob.md) operations\.
+Asynchronous batch jobs are run with the [StartDominantLanguageDetectionJob](API_StartDominantLanguageDetectionJob.md), [StartEntitiesDetectionJob](API_StartEntitiesDetectionJob.md), [StartKeyPhrasesDetectionJob](API_StartKeyPhrasesDetectionJob.md), [StartPiiEntitiesDetectionJob](API_StartPiiEntitiesDetectionJob.md), and [StartSentimentDetectionJob](API_StartSentimentDetectionJob.md) operations\.
 These jobs have the following limits:

 | Description | Quota/Guideline |